A comprehensive Guide for best practice Freight Auditing

 - the cleansed and reconciled data enables a resyncing of all systems and data sets involved in your freight operational processes to ensure accuracy moving forward

-- the cleansed and reconciled data also enables you to use this data for profiling and benchmarking your freight for any future changes to your carrier distributions systems; i.e. for use in freight tender / RFP analytics to ensure you obtain the most optimized rates and distribution design smarts for your individual business requirements
+- the cleansed and reconciled data also enables you to use this data for profiling and benchmarking your freight for any future changes to your carrier distributions systems; i.e. for use in freight tender / RFP analytics to ensure you obtain the most optimized rates and distribution design smarts that are possible for your individual business requirements

 These further benefits offer a higher level of optimization of your freight business systems and processes across service and operational improvements, along with freight costs reductions and represents the modern way of implementing a data-driven freight management solution.